 Here’s the masterful part of the story, which shows how well Viorst understands story structure: “I think I’ll move to Timbuktu.”

 I can imagine coming up with an idea for a story very similar to this one, even finding the voice.
 But if something were missing it might be this part.
 I find picture books are like that.
 Most often I write them and something is missing.
 The refrain about moving to Timbuktu is an ‘eye of the duck’ part of this story.

 (Eye of the duck is a David Lynch term which basically means ‘the part of the story which really sets it off’.)

 Timbuktu is one of those details which dates the book charmingly.
 This used to be the place which is nowhere from my own childhood.
 I believe I got it from a Mr Men book, but I may have false memory there.
 I didn’t think it was a real place.
 I thought it was entirely fictional.
 (It’s an ancient city situated smack bang in the middle of Mali, a country in Northern Africa.)
 Unfortunately, the Google street car has not yet made it to Timbuktu, and you can’t take a virtual walk around the streets.

-Each scenario in Alexander’s day has its own minor battle, but these small battles increase in intensity as the day wears on, culminating in a physical on-the-ground incident in which Alexander ends up sitting in a muddy puddle.
-That’s not the last battle, but it is the most visual one.
-After that, the battles are directed inward.
+Each scenario in Alexander’s day has its own minor big struggle, but these small big struggles increase in intensity as the day wears on, culminating in a physical on-the-ground incident in which Alexander ends up sitting in a muddy puddle.
+That’s not the last big struggle, but it is the most visual one.
+After that, the big struggles are directed inward.